The Science of Stage Fright: What’s Really Going on for Professional Musicians

 The 3 Most Common Causes of Stage Fright in Musicians

-Causes of Stage Fright Number 1: A Hyperactive Survival Response
+Causes of Stage Fright - Number 1: A Hyperactive Survival Response

-The stage is your home - you've likely spent most of your life on it.
+The stage is your home — you've spent most of your life on it.
 But your body sometimes tells a different story, and you can't understand why.

-To your reptilian brain, the pressure of performance is no different to a real-life threat.
-It automatically equates an audition panel judging your every note to a lion or tiger hiding in the undergrowth.
+To the primitive survival centres of your brain, the pressure of performance is no different to a real-life threat.

 Your brain sees uncertainty, evaluation, and risk, and it chooses protection.

-When this happens, your natural stress response is activated:
+When your natural stress response is activated:

 adrenaline surges